Guide to Preventing and Treating Gingivitis

 This toothpaste helps in preventing bleeding gums by following a professional cleaning and brushing twice daily.
 This is clinically proven to reverse the effects of gingivitis, plus it whitens teeth and provides protection from teeth cavities.

 Aside from relieving tooth pain, this dental lotion helps heal gums and bad breath.
-It is also FDA-approved and manufacture GMP facilities according to quality control standards.
+It is also FDA-approved and manufactures GMP facilities according to quality control standards.

 Prevent Gingivitis with this bottle of Listerine mouthwash which kills 99.9% of germs which causes bad breath, plaque and gingivitis.
 This germ-killing mouthwash reduces plaque buildup more than brushing and flossing alone.